sourceperl/howtos/rpi_uart.md

 | UART4 | PL011     | /dev/ttyAMA3 | 8 & 9                        | add "dtoverlay=uart4" to /boot/config.txt to enable         |
 | UART5 | PL011     | /dev/ttyAMA4 | 12 & 13                      | add "dtoverlay=uart5" to /boot/config.txt to enable         |

+**Beware of GPIO usage conflicts.
+For example, UART2 uses GPIO 0 & 1 and I2C bus too.
+So remember to deactivate what is not used.**

 more information: https://forums.raspberrypi.com/viewtopic.php?t=244827